Aadhityaa745/Employee-Management-System/README.md

 # Employee Management System
-This repository contains a project to build an Employee Management System (EMS).
-The application is created using Python's Tkinter, and uses a MySQL database to store the data.
+This repository contains a project to build an Employee Management System (EMS) that allows you to add, edit, and delete employee records.
+It is built using Python's Tkinter library for the GUI and MySql database for storing employee data.

 ## Prerequisites
 - Python